A Comparison of the Contents from the 1910 "Original" Edition through today's Thirteenth Edition

 The Handbook has changed greatly since 1910, but much of the content of the early handbooks is still recognizable in today's edition.
 It is fascinating to examine the similarities and differences among the editions, what made each edition unique, and the trends that developed over the Handbook's history.

-This fourth edition of the Handbook's story has been revised to add the BSA's new Twelfth Edition, released on 1 August 2009.
+This fifth edition of the Handbook's story has been revised to add the BSA's new Thirteenth Edition, released in January 2016.

 If you find any errors or have suggestions to improve this study, or if you'd like to share Scouting ideas, I'd like to hear from you.
 Please send me an e-mail!